Caryndcarter/secondOpinion/README.md

 # secondOpinion

-Caryn Carter and Paul S: NEVER FORGET
+Paul S: NEVER FORGET

-I won't forget!!
-I'm changing something.
-another change
+I've done more work on this than Paul!